HackYourFuture/post-grad-ed/technical-assignments/README.md

 Technical assignments are an essential part of the job application process.
 At first it might seem like a daunting challenge, but understanding the mechanics and learning the right approach will help you feel more relaxed about it.
 This in turn will help you increase your chance of getting the job!

+**Important!** If you receive a technical assignment for a real job opportunity, please be sure to contact our Education Director.
+We will help you out, make a plan and ensure that you do as well as possible on the assignment.

 ## The why of TAs

 Technical assignments aren't made to torture you (even though it might feel that way).
 Instead, they are made for 2 main reasons: